laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Use the following shell script to download the current release and start a new guest system:
 [install.sh](https://github.com/laroche/arm-devel-infrastructure/blob/master/vmdb2-debian/install.sh).
+You can adjust the RAM size and number of CPUs in the script.
+It can also copy a modified setup.sh script into the image and e.g. the newest kernel.
+This allows automated adapted installs.

 TODO: Use virtio for the hard disk?